Emma Redfoot: Environmental Studies to Nuclear Engineering

 I did not think much about nuclear power until after spending a year in South America.
 My undergraduate degree is in environmental studies from Lewis and Clark College in Portland, Oregon.
-I took off one semester from my studies to pursue some real world experience to compliment my studies by living on an organic permaculture farm on the coast of Ecuador where I worked as the ecotourism intern.
+I took off one semester from my studies to pursue some real world experience to complement my studies by living on an organic permaculture farm on the coast of Ecuador where I worked as the ecotourism intern.
 The people in that rural region were hard working, able to fix anything, and full of good humor.
 But only one of the guys who lived on the farm was happy continuing to be an Ecuadorian farmer – the other guys all had dreams of moving to the city to find opportunities to have better lives.

 After returning to school in Portland for a year, I took off another semester to research volunteer tourism in Peru.
 While talking to different NGO groups, I learned the tragic story for most Peruvians who migrated to Cusco.
 The city had seen a sharp growth in population in the 1980’s and 1990’s as people in rural areas sought to escape the atrocities of The Shining Path terrorist group as well as mistreatment by the government.
 Cusco attracted people looking for opportunity as the city grew as a tourist destination for more than 2 million people a year traveling to Machu Picchu.
 The reality in the city was few jobs for people who looked indigenous and little opportunity for training.